-US man suspected of killing 3 people in Philadelphia arrested after manhunt

 US man suspected of killing three family members arrested after manhunt

+US man suspected of killing three in Pennsylvania arrested in New Jersey

-An ‘extremely dangerous’ suspect has been taken into custody in New Jersey following an hours-long effort to detain him.
+An ‘extremely dangerous’ suspect, Andre Gordon, has been taken into custody in New Jersey following an hours-long standoff.

 A suspect has been taken into custody in New Jersey after allegedly shooting dead three family members, authorities have said, following an hours-long effort to detain him.